JanDeVisser/aragorn/CodeOfConduct.md

 1. Do the best you can, both in code and in communication.
 Expect others to do the same.
 2. Politics, religion and sex are not appropriate topics here.
 Discuss them elsewhere.
-3. Any discussion unrelated to the `eddy` project belongs elsewhere.
+3. Any discussion unrelated to the `aragorn` project belongs elsewhere.
 4. Try your best to keep a positive attitude, and try to not drag others down if/when you're having a bad day.
 5. Don't complain about things you are not actively engaged in improving.
 This includes low-effort whining like "$THING is trash".
 Don't shit on other projects, companies, or communities.